spiaz/make-jupyterlab-unsusable/README.md

-# make-jupyterlab-unsusable
+# make-jupyterlab-unusable
-Examples of a notebook that, when executed, make jupyterlab completely unsuable.
+Example of a notebook that, when executed, makes jupyterlab completely unusable.